Divine-pro/cloud-programming/Coursework_3/AnomalyQ/README.md

 ## AI Usage

-Claude (Anthropic) was used as a coding assistant throughout development for code generation, debugging and architecture guidance.
+Claude was used as a coding assistant for code generation, debugging and architecture guidance.
 All design decisions, problem framing and implementation choices were made by the student.